rogerdahl/stm32f429idiscovery-usb-screen/README.md

-This project has two parts, firmware that turns the $25 32F429IDISCOVERY board into a USB screen and a host app for Linux that uses the USB screen for displaying an MJPEG stream retrieved over HTTP (typically a web camera).
+This project has two parts, firmware that turns the $25 32F429IDISCOVERY board into a USB screen and a host app for Linux that uses the USB screen for displaying an MJPEG stream retrieved over HTTP (typically from a web camera).

 32F429IDISCOVERY board: